-- Regarding tolling services, the Authority continued to provide back office services on other tolled facilities in the State of Colorado for NWP, CTIO, and Plenary in 2022.
-One new toll facility, I-70 MEXL westbound, opened in July 2022 for which E-470 provides back office services.
-The Authority's back office toll collection system processed approximately 30.8 million and 25.6 million tolled transactions on other roadways in 2022 and 2021, respectively.
-Toll collection or system costs originally incurred by the Authority for services provided to other entities are charged to the applicable entity (CDOT, CTIO, Plenary, or NWP).
-Tolling services revenues to recover these costs in 2022 and 2021 totaled approximately \$10.3 million and \$9.0 million, respectively. - Regarding 2022 toll rates, in November 2021, the Authority's board of directors approved and adopted Resolution 21-02, "Regarding the Adoption of a Toll Rate Schedule," to adjust and restructure the toll rates for 2022 through 2024 for all ExpressToll and LPT customers, contingent upon annual review and resolution prior to the beginning of each fiscal year.
-The board approved an annual toll rate reduction to the mainline gantry tolling locations effective January 1, 2022, where gantry A was reduced by \$0.10 for both ExpressToll and LPT rates, and all other mainline gantries (B, C, D and E) were reduced by \$0.05 from the 2021 toll rates.
-Ramp locations and toll rates remained unchanged from 2021 levels during the policy period.
-These reductions provide relief to all customers in an equitable manner during this challenging economic period and allow flexibility in assessing the continued recovery from the pandemic. - The 2022 ExpressToll rate for a two-axle vehicle was \$2.60 at mainline toll plaza A, \$2.65 at mainline toll plaza C, and \$2.90 at mainline toll plazas B, D, and E. ExpressToll rates increase incrementally at the mainline toll plazas if the vehicle has more than two axles.
+- The 2023 ExpressToll rate for a two-axle vehicle was \$2.60 at mainline toll plaza A, \$2.65 at mainline toll plaza C, and \$2.90 at mainline toll plazas B, D, and E. ExpressToll rates increase incrementally at the mainline toll plazas if the vehicle has more than two axles.
 All ramp tolling points charged a rate of \$1.25, regardless of axle count, for ExpressToll customers.
-The 2022 LPT toll rate for a two-axle vehicle was \$4.20 at mainline toll plaza A, \$4.25 at mainline toll plaza C, and \$4.60 at mainline toll plazas B, D and E. LPT toll rates also increase incrementally at the mainline toll plazas if the vehicle has more than two axles.
-All ramp tolling points charged a rate of \$2.05, regardless of axle count, for LPT customers. - In late 2021, the Authority engaged its Traffic and Revenue Consultant to conduct a forecast update letter that revised future forecasts for the E-470 toll road from 2022 through 2050, based on the new board-approved toll rate policy.
+The 2023 LPT toll rate for a two-axle vehicle was \$4.20 at mainline toll plaza A, \$4.25 at mainline toll plaza C, and \$4.60 at mainline toll plazas B, D and E. LPT toll rates also increase incrementally at the mainline toll plazas if the vehicle has more than two axles.
+All ramp tolling points charged a rate of \$2.05, regardless of axle count, for LPT customers. - In late 2021, the Authority engaged its Traffic and Revenue Consultant to conduct a forecast update letter that revised future forecasts for the E-470 toll road from 2023 through 2051, based on the new board-approved toll rate policy.
 The report was published in December 2021 and factored in the board approved toll rate decrease at all mainline gantries.
-The Authority finished the year near these projections at 96% of projected 2022 transactions and 97% of projected 2022 net toll revenues.
+The Authority exceeded these projections at 102.6% of projected 2023 transactions and 107.7% of projected 2023 net toll revenues.